AnonSar/fit3143-notes/notes/10-concurrency-control.md

 ## Optimistic
 * Run the transactions, be optimistic about transaction conflicts
 * At the end of a transaction (i.e. when it is committing) we check for the existence of conflict — if no conflict is detected, the local copies are written on the real resource — otherwise, aborted
-* Progression is done in phases
+* Progression of a trqnsaction is done in phases:
 	1. Read & private write
 	2. Validate
 	3. Write